yosukeyung/Barber-Shop-Management-C/readme.md

 - **Language:** C Programming Language
 - **Core Concepts:** Pointers, Memory Management, Binary Search Trees (BST), File Handling (`.txt`), CLI UI/UX.

+## 🚀 Upcoming Features (Roadmap)

+This project is currently in **Active Development**.
+While the core logic of the barbershop management system is fully functional in the terminal, I am currently upgrading the application to feature a modern Graphical User Interface (GUI) for a more intuitive user experience.

 ## 📂 Project Structure
 ```text
 ├── finpro.c             # The main C source code containing the logic and BST implementation